pgmccann/sql-novice-survey/_episodes/06-agg.md

 It might use the first one processed, the last one, or something else entirely.
+Some database managers won't allow queries like this without a GROUP BY clause, which we'll come to shortly.

 Another important fact is that when there are no values to aggregate --- for example, where there are no rows satisfying the `WHERE` clause ---